wilsonquispealanoca/wilsonquispe.io/_posts/rebuilding-blog.md

 ### 2. Inspiration

 I have been a long-time reader of [Timo Lins blog](https://timo.sh/) and have always been impressed with his content.
-His [website code and aesthetic](https://github.com/timolins) was a great inspiration to mine as evidenced in my use of his search input on my blog index page 😅.
+His website code and aesthetic was a great inspiration.
-Though, I did alter my search filter to also search within the summary my posts instead of just the titles.

 If you are interested in Next.js development, I highly recommend following him, as he works for Vercel and has been a great resource to me.